DRC’s Africell signs interconnection deal with other MNOs

 - 3.5G mobile broadband services introduced;

 - First LTE network set to launch later in 2014 following government consultations with wireless operators;

 - Airtel Congo and MTN Congo fined for mobile network quality and availability failures;

 - Africell takes Vodacom, Tigo and Airtel to court over their refusal to interconnect networks;

-- Yozma Timeturns pays initial licence fee instalment, proposes mobile services launch later in 2014;
+- Yozma Timeturns pays initial licence fee instalment, proposes mobile services launch;

 - Vodacom reaches dispute settlement with its partner CWN, paving the way for continued investment in the country;

 - Airtel increases investment undertaking for DRC to $550 million, partners with BGFIBank Group to make its Airtel Money service available to bank customers.

 Companies mentioned in this report: